dotnet/docs-aspire/docs/messaging/azure-service-bus-component.md

 }
 ```

-## Orchestration
+## App host usage

 [!INCLUDE [azure-component-nuget](../includes/azure-component-nuget.md)]

-In your orchestrator project, register the Service Bus component and consume the service using the following methods:
+In your app host project, register the Service Bus component and consume the service using the following methods:

 ```csharp
 // Service registration